Hunterm267/twitterbot/README.md

 <code>$ python rss2twitter.py rss</code>

-Preferably, you should use crontab to set it up to run once every hour or so.
+Preferably, you should use crontab to set it up to run once every 5 minutes or so.
+An example of this on Ubuntu 16.04 using Crontab would be
+<code>*/5 * * * * /usr/bin/python /path/to/script/rss2twitter.py rss</code>.